SUPABASE RLS IN THE WILD: 2026 MISCONFIGURATION ATLAS

 | 10 | notifications |

-users and profiles are the most common because Supabase Auth integrates with a profiles table by convention, and AI generators tend to mirror this with a separate users table for app-specific fields.
+users and profiles rank highest because Supabase Auth integrates with a profiles table by convention, and AI generators mirror this with a separate users table for app-specific fields.
 When the policy on the auth-managed table is correct but the app-managed mirror is forgotten, both names show up exposed.

 CWE / OWASP mapping by failure mode